 Other Things to Consider Before Returning to School

 Every person has a different family situation, different work obligations, and a different financial situation.
 This means that the decision to return to school is one that only you can make, in conjunction with your family, if you have one.
 Consider which of the following points are applicable to your life when making the decision to return to college.

 How will you balance your obligations?

-Find the balance between commitments that you already have and commitments that you are planning on making.
+Find some harmony between the commitments that you already have and the commitments that you are planning on making.
 If you have a rigid work schedule, realize that you will have to study around your job.
 Errands may have to all be done on the weekends instead of during the week.
 If you have children, are you planning on enrolling them in school or daycare, or are they so young that you or another person will always need to be around?
 Some schools offer child care services for parents who are also students; look for schools with this option if it will be necessary for your family.